 Understanding legal Height limits

-Height restrictions are critical safety measures imposed to ensure that vehicles, especially taller ones like RVs, can safely travel without colliding with overpasses, bridges, and infrastructure on designated highways.
+Height restrictions are critical safety measures to ensure that vehicles, especially taller ones like RVs, can safely travel without colliding with overpasses, bridges, and infrastructure on designated highways.
 In the U.S., the legal height limits typically range between 13.5 feet and 14 feet.
 These limits are vital to prevent accidents that can occur from striking overhead structures, which could lead to significant damage to both the vehicle and the structure.

-How to Measure Your RV's Height
+How to Measure Height

-Measuring the height of your RV is a straightforward but essential task to ensure compliance with height limits.
+Measuring the height of your RV is a straightforward but essential task to ensure compliance with limits.
 Here is a step-by-step guide to accurately determining your RV’s height:

 - Include Add-ons: Measure from the ground to the highest point of the RV, including any permanent attachments like AC units, antennas, or satellite dishes.
-These components can significantly add to the overall height and must be included to avoid underestimating the vehicle's total height.
+These components can significantly add to the overall height and must be included to avoid underestimating the vehicle's total altitude.

 - Use Proper Tools: Utilize a straight, rigid measuring stick and a level to get the most accurate measurement from the highest point of the RV to the ground.

-State-Specific Height Regulations
+State-Specific Altitude Regulations

 Here is a breakdown of how these variations might look: